 3. Amazingly good, or beautiful.

-t’s because most “Native” speakers of a language do not learn words from a dictionary, but from the people they grow up around, the TV, Movies, and Music… And the same goes for those people and the people in the TV shows, movies and those singing the songs!
+It is because most “Native” speakers of a language do not learn words from a dictionary, but from the people they grow up around — and from TV, Movies, & Music… And the same goes for those people in the TV shows, movies, and those who are writing and singing the songs!

 - So then, why isn’t that the first definition?